adamsiwiec1/StockSMSResponseSystem/README.md

 # Twilio vs Plivo
 Twilio seems to be more user friendly and the libraries for the API are much cleaner.
 Plivo is a bit less cute, but more transparent.
 I feel like I have more control using Plivo, both on their website and with their library.
 I implemented both a PlivoDir and TwilioDir in this project to outline the difference.

-My choice?
-Plivo
+My choice - Plivo

 Cheaper - $0.0050/sms w/Plivo vs. 0.0075 w/ Twilio.

-Transparant - less cute, but more detailed.
+Transparant - less cute, more transparent/detailed.

 Negatives? - can be a bit slower and buggy